Getting the right support can be life-changing. Take the first step by contacting Pacific Grove Hospital today.

 - Expressive therapy

-As your time with us draws to a close, you and your loved ones will sit down with one of our specialized therapists to create an aftercare plan that meets all of your ongoing care needs.
+As your time at our treatment center draws to a close, you and your loved ones will sit down with one of our specialized therapists to create an aftercare plan that meets all of your ongoing care needs.
 We can help you find a stable place to live, should you need shelter, and work with you to locate gainful employment as well.
-Some people may opt to join a residential program following their stay with us, allowing for similar structure that allows for continued healing.
-Other people may step down from our inpatient program into one of our intense outpatient programs.
+Some people may opt to join a residential program following their stay at our clinic, allowing for similar structure that allows for continued healing.
+Other people may step down from inpatient treatment into one of our intense outpatient treatment options.
 We offer a partial hospitalization program (PHP) and an intensive outpatient program (IOP) which offer you the ability to work on your recovery during the day while slowly reintegrating into your home and community.
-Other people may find they’ve made enough progress with us to return home with referrals to traditional outpatient therapy and available community resources.
+Other people may find they’ve made enough progress at our inpatient treatment center to return home with referrals to traditional outpatient therapy and available community resources.